The Future of Budgeting

 When Will Budget Reform Take Effect?

 The budget reform project will update our budgeting process from its current incremental budget model to a Hybrid Allocation Model.
-The project will take place over four phases:
+The project will take place over three phases:

 - Phase 1 – Diagnostic / Current State Assessment